Snowsita/Ecommerce-Microservice/README.md

 ### Notification Service

 The Notification Service consumes order and payment confirmation events from Kafka topics and sends email notifications to customers.
 It uses Thymeleaf to generate the email content.

+### Security

+The application is secured using Keycloak.
+Keycloak is an open-source identity and access management solution.
+It provides user authentication and authorization for the microservices.

+### Distributed Tracing

+The application uses Zipkin for distributed tracing.
+Zipkin is a distributed tracing system that helps to troubleshoot latency issues in microservices.

+### Mail Server

+The application uses Maildev as a development mail server.
+Maildev is a simple SMTP server that allows you to view and test emails during development.